StackStorm/ansible-st2/README.md

 ## Supported platforms
 * Ubuntu Trusty (14.04)
 * Ubuntu Xenial (16.04)
+* RHEL6 / CentOS6
+* RHEL7 / CentOS7

 > If you're using the provided Vagrantfile, note that it uses Xenial by default.
 Due to some of the changes there, Vagrant 1.9.1 or better is required.

 ## Requirements
-At least 2GB of memory and 3.5GB of disk space is required, since StackStorm is shipped with RabbitMQ, PostgreSQL, Mongo and OpenStack Mistral.
+At least 2GB of memory and 3.5GB of disk space is required, since StackStorm is shipped with RabbitMQ, PostgreSQL, Mongo, nginx and OpenStack Mistral.

 ## Installation
 ```sh